snowiow/snowiow.github.io/content/posts/build-your-own-git-server-with-a-raspberry-pi.md

 title: Build your own Git Server with a Raspberry Pi
 author: Marcel Patzwahl
 date: 2017-06-03
+description: In this post I want to go into a topic, which I did a few months ago.
+My goal was to get some of my data away from big cloud hosting platforms back into my own control.
+The initial spark was a news about a french artist, who had all his pictures on googles platform blogger.
+His blog was deleted out of no reason and his whole work was lost.
+You can read the whole storyhere.
+Scared of a similar scenario, I decided to setup my own cloud with seafile and my own Git server.
+In this post I will cover how to put up a simple Git server with a basic web fronted to view the repositories.
 ---

 In this post I want to go into a topic, which I did a few months ago.
 My goal